The Sandman: The Kindly Ones

-Synopsis
+Premise

 The Kindly Ones belongs with the second collection, The Doll's House, and the seventh, Brief Lives, in that it finishes off a story that mostly originated in these collections; but includes elements of Season of Mists and the story of Orpheus, told mostly in Fables and Reflections.
 A character from A Game of You, which also has its roots in The Doll's House, also appears.
 The most structurally ambitious of the collections, The Kindly Ones is a single storyline written as a Greek tragedy, with Morpheus as its doomed hero and an aspect of the triad of witches, the Erinyes, as the Greek chorus.
 It pulls together various threads left dangling throughout the series, notably the grudges against Morpheus of several characters: Hippolyta Hall; the witches themselves; the Norse god Loki; and the witch Thessaly.
 The Kindly Ones also continues several other stories, including that of Cluracan of Faerie and his sister Nuala; that of the Corinthian; and that of Rose Walker and her former landlord Hal.

+Plot

-After Daniel is kidnapped by Loki and Robin Goodfellow, his mother Lyta convinces herself that Morpheus has killed him and resolves to destroy Morpheus; and finally persuades the Erinyes to do so.
+After Daniel is kidnapped by Loki and Robin Goodfellow, his mother Lyta convinces herself that Morpheus has killed him and resolves to destroy Morpheus where she finally persuades the Three to do so.
 In many places, Lyta is depicted as Medusa, and even encounters Medusa's two sisters, Stheno and Euryale.
-Unbeknownst to Lyta, Daniel is recovered alive and well by Morpheus' servants, the raven Matthew and a restored Corinthian.
-In a misunderstanding of tragic proportions, the Erinyes continually accuse Morpheus of having killed his son, and while this is not true in Daniel's case it is true in the case of Orpheus, which weighs on Morpheus greatly.
-At length, Morpheus yields to the Erinyes, and the main story ends with Morpheus and his sister Death on a desolate peak with a flock of pigeons; echoing a sequence from one of the series' early high points, "The Sound of her Wings" (issue #8).
-Death asks for Morpheus' hand, and he disappears.
-Immediately upon the death of Morpheus, Daniel becomes a new aspect of Dream, with white clothes and hair, and an emerald suspended on his neck and chest.
+Unbeknownst to Lyta, Daniel is recovered alive and well by Morpheus's servants, the raven Matthew and a restored Corinthian who does not act like his predecessor.
+After Loki's eyes were eaten by the Corinthian, Odin and Thor have Loki placed back in his imprisonment as Lyta is unable to call off the Three's attack.
+In a misunderstanding of tragic proportions, the Three's Erinyes aspects continually accuse Dream of having killed his son where they also kill Mervyn Pumpkinhead, Abudah, Fiddler's Green, Abel, and the Griffin member of the Gate Keepers.
+While this is not true in Daniel's case, it is true in the case of Orpheus which weighs on Dream greatly.
+At length, Dream yields to the Erinyes only for his sister Death to stop the Erinyes.
+The main story ends with Dream and his sister Death on a desolate peak with a flock of pigeons; echoing a sequence from one of the series' early high points, "The Sound of her Wings" (issue #8).
+Death asks for Dream's hand and he disappears.
+Immediately upon the death of Dream, Daniel becomes a new aspect of Dream with white clothes, white hair, and an emerald suspended on his neck and chest.